University of Wisconsin–Milwaukee College of Nursing

-The College of Nursing is a college within the University of Wisconsin–Milwaukee.
+The School of Nursing is a college within the University of Wisconsin–Milwaukee.
 It is the largest nursing school in Wisconsin, offering bachelor's, master's, and doctoral degrees.
-In addition to the main campus at UW-Milwaukee, the College of Nursing also has a Bachelor of Science in Nursing Program at UW-Parkside and UW-Washington County.
+In addition to the main campus at UW-Milwaukee, the School of Nursing also has a Bachelor of Science in Nursing Program at UW-Parkside and UW-Washington County.

-The College of Nursing was ranked 32nd nationally by U.S. News & World Report in 2010.
+The School of Nursing was ranked 32nd nationally by U.S. News & World Report in 2010.
 It ranked 36th among Schools of Nursing in the US for National Institutes of Health (NIH) funding.